vinosambath/meter_billing/Readme.md

    2. Assumptions:
       3. We will query the data per nmi
    4. Pros:
-      5. Sharing the db load (writes and reads) across different databases
+      5. Sharing the db loads (writes and reads) across different databases
    6. Cons:
-      7. Joins on other fields not possible
+      7. [Assuming its not needed] Joins on other fields not possible
       8. Querying by other fields require reverse index
 9. The whole CSV file is NOT loaded into memory.
 Rather the CSV reader uses bufferIO to read line by line

 **What could be improved**:
 1. More logging to be added.
-I have covered important error logs, more info logs could be added for better debugging
+Error logs were added extensively, more info logs could be added for better debugging
 2. Handling failures.
 The system adds logs, instead it could try to push it to a retry queue
 3. Storing the last processed record in the db, so when restarted the system processes it from the next record
 3. Adding graceful shutdown
 4. Add more tests.
-I have added just sample test, but we could definitely add more
+Test for the parser exist (header_event_record_parser_test.go), there is always scope to add more test and make the system more reliable